Could Axe Throwing Be Your Missing Link?

 While you may want to make sure that your axe throwing is the centerpiece of your bar, ensure that you have an indoor arena isolated from the rest of the bar.
 Hanging some plexiglass so people can watch is a great idea.

-An alternative is to buy an Axe Master machine arcade version of axe throwing so that people can practice their skills.
+An alternative is to purchase an Axe Master machine, an arcade version of axe throwing, allowing people to practice their skills.
 This can be your only axe-throwing option or a preliminary game to see if patrons have what it takes to enter the arena.
 One of the benefits is that most axe throwing requires customers to be over the age of 12.
 So, if there is an establishment that has a younger or family demographic, this machine is a good option

 A touchscreen display interface that keeps track of the team and individual player scores.
-The game scores are projected onto a giant scoreboard above the Axe Target Area.
-The touch screen and scoreboard show the photo and name of the current player throwing in each lane and the next player up.
+The game scores are projected onto a giant scoreboard above the Target Area.
+The touchscreen and scoreboard display the photo and name of the current player throwing in each lane, along with the next player up.

 Building the Scenes

 Try having a special axe-throwing night with deals on specialty drinks like mead.
-You can encourage costume-wearing or decorate the interior of your location for your special events.
+You can encourage costume-wearing or decorate your location’s interior for your special events.

 Corporate Events

 You should consider hosting corporate events once word gets out that your bar has axe-throwing potential.
-Corporate events can greatly engage the larger axe-throwing community and drive up business.
-Axe throwing could be the missing link your location needs to get popping again or make the party grow to greater heights.
+Corporate events can significantly engage the community and boost business.

 Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more!